dlakwi/UC1617-Arduino-Library/README.md

 https://www.ebay.ca/itm/128x88-pixel-4-level-grayscale-I2C-LCD-UC1617-with-backlight-for-Arduino-NEW-/292654810960

 The display was also available on https://www.hobbielektronika.hu/apro/apro_111585.html, be appears there no longer.
-A copy of tThe zip bundle from that site is kept here.
+A copy of the zip bundle from that site is kept here.
 That bundle included an Arduino sketch which was used to develop this library.
+The bundle also includes datasheets for the circuits on the LCD display board.